kubernetes-sigs/kube-scheduler-simulator/simulator/docs/record-and-replay-cluster-changes.md

 To record changes from your real cluster, you need to follow these steps:

 1. Go to `simulator` directory.
+2. Install the recorder by `go install ./cmd/sched-recorder` or `go install sigs.k8s.io/kube-scheduler-simulator/simulator/cmd/sched-recorder`.
-2. Start the recorder by running `go run cmd/recorder/recorder.go --path /path/to/directory-to-store-recorded-changes --kubeconfig /path/to/kubeconfig`.
+3. Start the recorder by running `sched-recorder --path /path/to/directory-to-store-recorded-changes`.

 > [!NOTE]
-> When a file already exists at the value of `--path`, it will be overwritten.

-> [!NOTE]
 > You can add `--timeout` option to set the timeout for the recorder.
 The value is in seconds.
 If not set, the recorder will run until it's stopped.
+> You can add `--kubeconfig` option to set the kubeconfig file to use.
+If not set, the recorder will use the default kubeconfig file.

+> [!WARNING]
+> When a file already exists at the value of `--path`, it will be overwritten.

 ### Resources to record